tian44200/Multi-agent-hunt-game-dedale-jade/README.md

 # Hunt The Wumpus - Multi-Agent System

-This project was completed during my first year of the Master’s program as part of the FoSyMa (Fundamentals of Multi-Agent Systems) course at Sorbonne Université, and was presented in April 2024.
+This project was completed during my first year of the Master’s program as part of the FoSyMa (Fundamentals of Multi-Agent Systems) course at Sorbonne Université in France, and was presented in April 2024.

 ## Project Overview